 South Dakota: Minuteman Missile National Historic Site

-Visit the site of the historical missile silo Delta-09.
-It housed the Minuteman Missile — a 1.2-megaton nuclear warhead — from the 1960s to the 1990s.
+Visit the site of the historical missile silo Delta-09 that housed the Minuteman Missile — a 1.2-megaton nuclear warhead — from the 1960s to the 1990s.

 Tennessee: Great Smoky Mountains National Park

-Jump in the car and drive some of the park’s 384 miles of road.
-Picnic by a scenic waterfall, see the Place of a Thousand Drips or hike numerous trails during your trip.
+Jump in the car and drive some of the park’s 384 miles of road, picnic by a scenic waterfall, see the Place of a Thousand Drips or hike numerous trails during your trip.
+And, because of the terms of the deal that transferred its deed to the Federal Government, the park is and will remain fee free.

 Texas: San Antonio Missions National Historical Park

 In the early 1700s, missions were the hub of survival, offering protection from Apache attacks and help during times of drought and disease.
-Visit four missions at this historical park and explore other sights.
+Today, you can visit four missions at this historical park and explore other sights.

 Utah: Timpanogos Cave National Monument

 Hike your way to three limestone caves in remote Utah.
 Although you’ll need to pay for a tour to enter the caves, there’s plenty to see around the caves that’s free.
-Spy colorful Western Tanagers, Steller’s jays, hummingbirds and more.
-Bring a picnic and stroll a half-mile down to Swinging Bridge for views of the American Fork River.
-Then, go fishing for rainbow or brown trout.
+Spy colorful Western Tanagers, Steller’s jays, hummingbirds and more, or bring a picnic and stroll a half-mile down to Swinging Bridge for views of the American Fork River and to go fishing for rainbow or brown trout.

 Vermont: Marsh-Billings-Rockefeller National Park

 Put on your hiking boots and bring a camera for inspiring hikes in Marsh-Billings-Rockefeller National Park.
 Take an easy 1.25-mile nature walk past gardens and a young tree plantation on the Junior Ranger Loop.
 Or hike the Pogue Loop Trail around the park’s 14-acre pond.
-For a more strenuous hike, ascend Mount Tom or South Peak for panoramic views of the countryside.
+If you’re looking for a more strenuous hike, ascend Mount Tom or South Peak for panoramic views of the countryside.

 Virginia: Wolf Trap National Park for the Performing Arts